North Sea flood of 1978

-North Sea flood of 1978 was a storm surge which occurred over 11–12 January causing extensive coastal flooding and considerable damage on the east coast of England between the Humber and Kent.
+The North Sea flood of 1978 was a storm surge which occurred over 11–12 January causing extensive coastal flooding and considerable damage on the east coast of England between the Humber and Kent.
 Higher water levels were reached than during the devastating North Sea flood of 1953 from North Shields to King's Lynn, but values were lower towards the Thames.
 Locally severe flooding occurred in Lincolnshire, The Wash, north Norfolk and Kent.
 Improvements in flood protection following the devastating flood of 1953 meant that the catastrophic losses seen during that storm were not repeated.
 The storm caused severe damage to many piers along the east coast of England.

 Meteorological history

 On 10 January 1978 a small wave depression formed in the Atlantic around 54N 15W in a trough extending from a depression close to SW Iceland.
 This low deepened and moved towards Ireland and then merged with the parent low deepening to 986 hPa close to the Isle of Man.
 The next day the depression moved over the UK and the pressure gradient increased.
 Strong winds affected the north and east coast of England.